 |Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

-Ryerson University’s Senate passed a Statement on Freedom of Speech on May 4, 2010:
+Ryerson University’s Senate Statement on Freedom of Speech reads:

 Ryerson embraces unequivocally the free exchange of ideas and the ideal of intellectual engagement within a culture of mutual respect.
 It is a powerful ideal that encompasses every dimension of the University.
 Everyone who is part of the University, as well as guests and visitors, has a role to play in this shared enterprise.
 This responsibility extends to both proponents and detractors of any idea or point of view.
 Recognizing and respecting diversity of people, thought and expression are essential and an integral part of the ideal.